aragon/aragon-cli/docs/Intro.md

 #### Install IPFS

-Since `v6.0.0` we separate the instalation of `go-ipfs` from the aragonCLI.
-If you do not have it installed globally on your system we have a couple of comands to help with that:`aragon ipfs install` and `aragon ipfs uninstall`.
+Since `v6.0.0` we separate the installation of `go-ipfs` from the aragonCLI.
+If you do not have it installed globally on your system we have a couple of commands to help with that:`aragon ipfs install` and `aragon ipfs uninstall`.

 ## Global options